Home

 NEW 2024 publication!
 (OPEN ACCESS)

-New paper in press (Journal of Experimental Marine Biology and Ecology) by MRC senior scientist and three others: reanalysis and critique of the 2023 paper that concluded rockweed grows back rapidly, a year after harvest.
+New peer-reviewed paper in the Journal of Experimental Marine Biology and Ecology by MRC senior scientist and three others is a critique of the 2023 paper concluding that rockweed grows back rapidly, a year after commercial harvest.